Nawabi Paneer Recipe (Restaurant-Style White Curry)

 • When the oil is hot, add green cardamoms, cinnamon, black cardamom, cloves, black peppercorns, and cumin seeds and let them crackle for 5-6 seconds.

-• Add onions and saute until they turn light brown in color (4-5 minutes).
+• Add onions and cook until they turn a light brown color (4-5 minutes).

-• Add coconut and saute for 2 minutes.
+• Add coconut and cook for 2 minutes.
 Stir frequently.

 • Now add ginger-garlic paste and cook for another minute.